About Beyond HigH C

 Our Mission

-The belief that our mission to build confidence and get people with Aphasia, Parkinson’s + Survivors of Stroke and Brain Injury talking is possible, is fueled by our experiences with our participants and the valuable collaborations and consultations with Speech Language Pathologists, other clinicians and professionals we are fortunate to have.
+The belief that our mission is possible: to build confidence so people with Aphasia, Parkinson’s + Survivors of Stroke and Brain Injury will communicate more freely and expressively, is fueled by our experiences with our participants and the valuable collaborations with speech language pathologists, other clinicians and professionals we are fortunate to have.

 Kiersten Kanaster,